Georgia Car Insurance Quote Comparison:

 - The physical address where you park your car

-All these factors determine your premium.
-Since they differ person-to-person, premiums vary.
+All of these factors contribute to determining your premium.
+Since they differ person-to-person and companies hold diferent values for different factors, premiums vary.

-Now that we understand the rating factors, it’s important to see how different Georgia auto insurance rates can be.
-Take a look at these three actual profiles from Compare.com below.
-Prices vary by the hundreds.
-What would you rather be doing with a few hundred dollars other than pay for car insurance?
+Now that we understand the rating factors, it’s important to see how Georgia auto insurance rates can vary.
+Below are three actual profiles from Compare.com.
+Prices may vary by hundreds of dollars in many cases.
+What would you do with all that extra cash you saved by comparing car insurance?

 - Is a 44-year-old female